Simple ADD Behavior Management Skills Every Parent Should Know

 - Imagine what will happen if you do it.

-4. Be specific.
 A child who has attention differences will experience trouble when given subtle directions, gentle persuasions, and reasoning techniques.
-Many children with A.D.D. simply do not understand communication that is not crystal clear and to the point.
+When focusing on ADD behavior management changes remember that many children with A.D.D. simply do not understand communication that is not crystal clear and to the point.
 5. Identify triggers.
 Parents of a child with A.D.D. have many job titles, and one of these is detective.
 Stake out your child’s behavior and, based on your observations, list what situations encourage good behavior and what situations trigger bad behavior.
 For example, many children behave best in the morning, but behavior may deteriorate when dad goes out of town.
 Some children do well when playing with one or two friends, but become aggressive in crowds of three or more.
 Construct a behavior profile to help you recognize in what situations your child behaves best and worst.
 You might do a behavior profile on yourself.
 When are you at your best and worst?
 It helps to know both your child’s limits, and your own.

 Occasionally, you may need to lie out the child’s whole day on paper, to create structure where the child sees none.
 Start with the attitude she has when she gets out of bed, how quickly she dresses herself, brushes her teeth, eats breakfast, gets ready for the school bus, or says “yes” to each of your requests throughout the day.
 With each step successfully completed, she gets a star or point on a reward chart.
 Once your child realizes how much happier you both are when a day goes smoothly, this feeling becomes self-motivating.